SugarF0x/SugarF0x/README.md

 My main stack usually consists of TypeScript Vue with Nuxt & Composition API module (Nuxt 3 still needs more time IMHO), when I need something relatively simple setup fast.
 For larger projects I would rather opt for React with Next.
-In regards of native mobile development, I cant yet say I'm confident enough in my React Native skills to have any reasonable pooinion, but I'm well on my way.
+In regards of native mobile development, I cant yet say I'm confident enough in my React Native skills to have any reasonable opinion, but I'm well on my way.